JosephiusX/Emaily/README.md

 ? still no luck.
 ? changeing passport to version 0.4.1
   still no luck
 Moving on for now until I get an answer.
+? adding https routs to my google authorized and redirect URIs
+    ? no luck but the error changed
+?
+Noticed my shared variables need to be added to the environment.
+  Nope , same problem and error
+? maybe if i change 'mongoURI' to 'MONGO_URI' in index.js.
+  same error.
+    Nope

+***** All that and I just needed to remove the '' from my environment variables.
+IT'S ALIVE.

+Test:

+    in server: railway up
+    jolly-coal-production.up.railway.app/auth/google
+    select google account
+    jolly-coal-production.up.railway.app/api/current_user
+    jolly-coal-production.up.railway.app/api/logout

 # 61. [Heroku] Production Environment Variables